daniel080400/AffinityLinuxTut/README.md

 # Install Affinity apps (Designer / Photo) on Debian Linux

+This is a step-by-step tutorial to make you install Affinity apps on Linux, covers some issues you might run into when following the [original guide](https://forum.affinity.serif.com/index.php?/topic/182758-affinity-suite-v204-on-linux-wine/).
+And I also do things differently so keep that in mind.

+Thanks to James McDonnell's work [ElementalWarrior-wine](https://gitlab.winehq.org/ElementalWarrior/wine), this custom build of wine can run Affinity apps in linux with basic functions (saving, editing) working properly.
+Which becomes the best option to run Affinity on Linux for now, since other alternatives like [Lutris](https://lutris.net/) still suffers to get the directory linking working, [Bottles](https://usebottles.com/) still glitches, [Winapps](https://github.com/Fmstrat/winapps) is hard to setup if you need hardware acceleration.

+Big shout out to <b>James McDonnell</b>, he's doing god's work.

 # Reference

 [Affinity Suite v2.0.4 on linux [ Wine ]](https://forum.affinity.serif.com/index.php?/topic/182758-affinity-suite-v204-on-linux-wine/)